rpc — rpc library

 Control another rpc device over Async Serial (UART).

-NOTE: Master and slave baud rates must match.
-Connect master tx to slave rx and master rx to slave tx.
-Finally, both devices must share a common ground.
+Master and slave baud rates must match.
+Connect master TX to slave RX and master RX to slave TX.
+Both devices must share a common ground.

 class rpc_uart_slave – UART Slave Interface